Infill Housing Options in the Residential Transition District

 Doesn't this directly contravene the Hillside Area Redevelopment Plan?

-Aleph11 asked about 3 years ago
+Aleph11 asked over 3 years ago

 The proposed changes are intended to encourage a variety of housing options.
 The first Guiding Principle of the Hillside Area Revitalization Plan is "Create a wide range of housing choices such as townhouses, row-houses, and apartment buildings that are thoughtfully integrated into the neighborhood through site and architectural design ."
 The impacted area in Hillside is currently zoned RT and is designated as low/medium density residential in the plan.
 Both the bylaw and the HARP indicate single-detached, as well as row-housing in these areas.
 The proposed changes include an amendment to the HARP, so that row-houses would not require a variance to the sideyard setback.
 Development would continue to be regulated by the design standards in the plan.